SANKARAMDAS/yari/README.md

 [`ngrok`](https://ngrok.com/) allows you to start an HTTP proxy server from the web into your Yari server.
 This can be useful for testing your current build using external tools like BrowserStack, WebPageTest, or Google Translate, or to simply show a friend what you're up to.
-Obviously it'll never be faster than your uplink Internet connection but it should be fairly feature-complete.
+Obviously, it'll never be faster than your uplink Internet connection but it should be fairly feature-complete.

 1. [Create in account on Ngrok.com](https://dashboard.ngrok.com/signup)